vitest-dev/vitest/docs/guide/browser/interactivity-api.md

 - **Type:** `(element: Element, options?: UserEventHoverOptions) => Promise<void>`

-This method moves the cursor position to selected element.
+This method moves the cursor position to the selected element.
 Please refer to your provider's documentation for detailed explanation about how this method works.

 ::: warning
 If you are using `webdriverio` provider, the cursor will move to the center of the element by default.